Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/assignments/activity_1_space_junk.md

 - Target objects move in only one direction (top to bottom) and only originate (descend) from the top of the screen
 - Each level of the game is contained within a single screen
 3. Game Play:
-- The object of the game is to collect as many pieces of floating space junk as possible, while avoiding collisions with hostile objects (meteorites or alien bombs)
+- The objective of the game is to collect as many pieces of floating space junk as possible, while avoiding collisions with hostile objects (meteorites or alien bombs)
 - Points are awarded for each piece of debris captured, and the total score tabulated and presented on screen
 - If pilot fails to avoid a hostile object, the collision of the object with the ship will result in the ship exploding &mdash; and Game Over!